breeatoomey/newity-case-study/ai-log.md

 ### Prompt strategy

-I had reversed an earlier Phase 1 decision (the "skip tests, write a QA plan instead" decision) once V1 was feature-complete and I had time to spare.
+I had reversed an earlier Phase 1 decision (the "skip tests, write a QA plan instead" decision) once V1 was feature-complete and I had room in the time budget to invest in tests.
 The prompt baked in three things:

 - **Explicitly named what NOT to test.** UI components, CSV parsing, date-fns date math, localStorage browser integration.
 Each had a one-line rationale in the prompt and the agent was instructed to leave a comment in the file for each skipped category.
-This makes the omissions visible rather than invisible — a reviewer can see the testing strategy at a glance.
+This makes the omissions visible rather than invisible — a future engineer reading the test file can see the testing strategy at a glance.
 - **Required boundary-pin tests on `urgencyTier`.** Day 30 → amber vs. red is a one-character difference in the implementation (`<` vs `<=`).
 Without a pinned test, the implementation's behavior is ambiguous to anyone reading the code later.
 The prompt called for these tests with a comment explaining the choice — turning code ambiguity into documented behavior.
 - **Required inline fixtures.** No reading from the real CSV.
 Each test owns a small hand-built fixture that obviously illustrates the case being tested.
 The test file reads top-to-bottom as a spec, not as a "fixture wrangling" exercise.